Slund/Attendify/README.md

-A school project on BAAA Web Development.
+A school project on BAAA Web Development, developed by Thorben, Patrick, Bob & Søren.
 A attendance system for schools allowing students to check-in to lectures and the teachers to monitor their attendance.

 Visual Studios with LocalDB is required in order to run the project.
+Download or clone, build and run!

 Logins for the different types of users: